Mortierella

 Mortierella species are soil fungi belonging to the order Mortierellales within the subphylum Mortierellomycotina (phylum: Mucoromycota).
 The widespread genus contains about 85 species.

 Taxonomy

 The genus name of Mortierella is in honour of the Belgian Barthélemy Dumortier (1797–1878), a botanist and Member of Parliament.

-The genus was circumscribed by Henri Eugène Lucien Gaëtan Coemans in Bull.
-Acad.
-Roy.
-Sci.
-Belgique series 2, Vol.15 on pages 536–539 in 1863.
+The genus was circumscribed by Henri Eugène Lucien Gaëtan Coemans.

 Ecology

-Species of Mortierella live as saprotrophs in soil, on decaying leaves and other organic material.
-Other species live on fecal pellets or on exoskeletons of arthropods.
+Most species of Mortierella live as saprotrophs in soil, on decaying leaves and other organic material.
+Some species live on faecal pellets or on exoskeletons of arthropods.
 Penicillium, Trichoderma, Mucor and Mortierella species belong to an ecology group which are the first organisms growing on roots.
-G. A. Salt described that the frequency of Mortierella species growing on the surface of roots from spruce is higher in comparison to other species (e.g. Fusarium, Pythium etc.).
+G. A. Salt described that the frequency of Mortierella species growing on the surface of roots from spruce is higher in comparison to other species (e.g. Fusarium, Pythium).
+One species of Mortierella lives in marine habitats.